Wonka (film): Filming

 Principal photography began in the United Kingdom in September 2021, with Seamus McGarvey as cinematographer, Nathan Crowley as production designer, Mark Everson as film editor, and Lindy Hemming as costume designer.
 Filming took place at historic Lyme Regis and Bath, at Warner Bros.
 Studios Leavesden in Watford, and the Rivoli Ballroom in Brockley, London.
 By December, McGarvey exited as cinematographer with Chung Chung-hoon replacing him.
 Additional scenes were shot in Oxford in December and February.

 Post-production

 Graham Page served as the visual effects supervisor, while Dominic Sidoli served as the visual effects producer.
 Visual effects vendors included Framestore, Outpost VFX, Goldcrest VFX, and Host VFX, providing over 1,163 shots.

 Music

-Neil Hannon, lead singer of the Divine Comedy, wrote the film's original songs, and the score was composed by Joby Talbot.
+Neil Hannon, of the Divine Comedy, wrote the film's original songs, and the score was composed by Joby Talbot.
 The soundtrack with the original songs and score was released by WaterTower Music on December 8, 2023.